 Institutions serious about their social and ecological responsibilities must think big.
 And this is particularly true about savings in the areas of technology and energy.

-The ambitious (and in the Czech context extraordinary) energy-saving project was initiated by The National Theatre in as early as 2006 and has since expanded to include many of its stages and properties.
-The goal of this project is to lower natural gas, electricity, and water consumption, and to use as much renewable energy as possible.
-The inciting incident for the project was the realization that 25 years after the general reconstruction of the historic building and the extension of The National Theatre, the current technologies are starting to age and need to be replaced.
-The theatre has seized the opportunity not only to renew the buildings but make them eco-friendly in the process.
+In as early as 2006, The National Theatre initiated an ambitious – an in the Czech context even extraordinary – energy-saving project which has since expanded to include many of its stages and properties.
+The goal of the project is to lower the consumption of natural gas, electricity, and water, and to use as much renewable energy as possible.
+The motivation behind the project was the realization that 25 years afrer the general reconstruction of the historic building and the extension of The National Theatre, the current technologies were starting to age and needed to be replaced.
+Coincidentally, this has resulted in measures that are also environmentally friendly.

-In 2006, The National Theatre in Prague, along with the energy company ENESA, embarked on an ambitious project with the goal of drastically and permanently reducing the consumption of natural gas, electricity, and water, but also replacing current energy sources with renewable ones (solar energy and energy stored in Vltava’s currents).
+In 2006, The National Theatre in Prague, along with the energy company ENESA, embarked on an ambitious project with the goal of drastically and permanently reducing the consumption of natural gas, electricity, and water, but also replacing current energy sources with renewable ones (solar energy and the energy of the Vltava River).